MerlinHdz/MerlinHdz/README.md

-Hello world!
-My name is Merlin and I'm currently a cs50 student.
+I'm currently a student at Austin Community College, completing my Associate's Degree in Computer Science.

 <!---
 MerlinHdz/MerlinHdz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.